-Overview: The MPASS Conference: Fostering Math Literacy will focus on the necessary tools, supports, teacher training, and curriculum to support developing and engaging students in high quality math projects and assessments.
+Overview: The MPASS Conference: Fostering Math Literacy, June 12-13th at UCLA, will focus on the necessary tools, supports, teacher training, and curriculum to support developing and engaging students in high quality math projects and assessments.
 Key presenters include Theresa Morris, Founder and CEO of MPASS Education, Jack Dieckmann, Stanford University, Vinci Daro, Envision Learning as well as leading administrators, and teachers who are experienced with using performance assessments.

 June 2023 MPASS Conference: Fostering Math Literacy